 This program is accredited by the Commission on Accreditation for Respiratory Care, and will give you the training and hands on skills to achieve the highest professional credentials available in respiratory therapy.

-For those who already hold a bachelor’s degree, Georgia Southern University’s Department of Diagnostic and Therapeutic Sciences offers two certificates to enhance your healthcare education and experience:
+For those who already hold a bachelor’s degree, Georgia Southern University’s Department of Diagnostic and Therapeutic Sciences offers a certificate to enhance your healthcare education and experience:

 - Advanced Imaging: Deepen your knowledge of imaging modalities including magnetic resonance imaging (MRI), computerized tomography (CT), mammography or cardiovascular interventional radiology.